Gilmerton

+History

+Gilmerton was owned by the Somervilles of nearby Drum House in the 17th century but in 1685 passed to the Kinloch family who had property on the west side of the village.

+Coal mining which began in the 16th century gave way to limestone mining in the 19th century.
+As a parish, Gilmerton was a quoad sacra parish linked to Liberton Church with a chapel of ease being built here in 1837 on Ravenscroft Street.

+The village expanded substantially in the decades following the Second World War as new public housing estates of varying design were constructed, connecting Gilmerton with Liberton.
+Private housebuilding in the late 20th and early 21st century extended the local built environment further south towards the Edinburgh City Bypass (A720) road and the local authority boundary with Midlothian.

 Community facilities

 Gilmerton Library serves a number of informal learning sessions and community events.
 Bookbug Sessions, Book groups, Knitting Group, iPads for the visually impaired, Tiger Tales stories and crafts for ages 4 – 8, Friday Fun Club for kids, NHS Lothian Stop Smoking Group, and Local Councillors' surgeries.

 Gilmerton Community Centre has a varied daytime and evening programme of educational and leisure activities as well as support groups.
 The Centre is a vibrant and busy place with a large reception area with 4 computers allowing internet access.
 Printing and photocopying facilities are also available and there are always staff and volunteers on hand to give help, information and advice.
 There are 4 general purposes rooms, two crèche rooms, a computer suite, and a small hall all available for hire.
 A busy café also operates from the centre.
 A number of outside agencies are based in the Centre including a Women’s mental health project, a Drugs project and a Befriending project for young people.

 Ferniehill surgery has 6 doctors and a number of practice nurses, health visitors and district nurses.
 Surgeries are offered throughout the day from 8.30am to 5.30pm.

 A child and family centre was purpose built and opened in 1964.
 It is part of the City of Edinburgh Councils, Children and Families Department.
 The Centre has four playrooms to accommodate children aged 0–5.
 There is also a large kitchen area and separate laundry.
 The outside area is on two levels, one area is with slabbing which is used for toys including bikes, scooters, sand, water play etc. The other area has soft surfacing and sited climbing frame equipment and chutes.

 Gilmerton Primary School and two nearby Secondary Schools (Liberton High School and Gracemount High School) serve the Gilmerton area.